top of page

 When can we start myofunctional therapy?

 Orofacial myofunctional therapy is perfect to start around 4 years of age to address those early habits before they become life long habits and create more problems in the child's life.
-Therapy is also appropriate for older children, teens, and adults to help improve the quality of life by improving the issues that cause the disruption in functioning.
+Therapy is also appropriate for older children and teens to help improve the quality of life by improving the issues that cause the disruption in functioning.

-At U-Speak, we work with clients of all ages to treat speech, oral phase chewing and swallowing, breathing, sleeping, pain, and other issues associated with OMDs.
+At U-Speak, we work with children and teens to treat oral rest posture, oral phase chewing and swallowing, breathing, sleeping, pain, and other issues associated with OMDs.

 Signs & Symptoms of a Myofunctional Disorder